Analysing quantum systems with randomised measurements: Entanglement

-\item Addressing the separability problem can highlight distinctions between quantum physics and classical physics in terms of correlations.
-The features of entanglement, such as the negativity of conditional entropy~\cite{cerf_negative_1997,horodecki_partial_2005}, monogamy of entanglement~\cite{coffman_distributed_2000,osborne_general_2006}, and the presence of bound entanglement~\cite{horodecki_mixedstate_1998,divincenzo_evidence_2000}, are associated with entanglement conditions from fundamental and operational viewpoints.
-In fact, whether a given entangled state is useful or not, can be decided by certain thresholds in terms of several quantum communication protocols~\cite{bennett_teleporting_1993,curty_entanglement_2004,horodecki_quantum_2006} and quantum metrology~\cite{pezze_entanglement_2009,toth_quantum_2014,pezze_quantum_2018}.
+\item[(c)] \textit{Meaningful entanglement}: Addressing the separability problem highlights distinctions between quantum physics and classical physics in terms of correlations.
+The features of entanglement, such as the negativity of conditional entropy~\cite{cerf_negative_1997,horodecki_partial_2005}, monogamy of entanglement~\cite{coffman_distributed_2000,osborne_general_2006}, or the presence of bound entanglement~\cite{horodecki_mixedstate_1998,divincenzo_evidence_2000}, are associated with entanglement conditions from fundamental and operational viewpoints.
+In fact, whether a given entangled state is useful or not (can be used to outperform classical solutions), is decided by certain thresholds in terms of several quantum communication protocols~\cite{bennett_teleporting_1993,curty_entanglement_2004,horodecki_quantum_2006} or quantum metrology~\cite{pezze_entanglement_2009,toth_quantum_2014,pezze_quantum_2018}.